Dr0nhp/Terminplaner/README.md

 # Terminplaner
-Simple Discord Scheduler
+S simple Discord bot for scheduling Events.
+You can create Events and display the next event.

-## Installing
+## Prerequisites
 To use this code you need [Nodejs](https://nodejs.org/) and [Discord,js](https://discord.js.org/).
-Also you need a config.json file with the following entries:
+You also need your own Discord application token which you can get from [Discord.com/Developers](https://discord.com/developers/applications).
+Click and fill requiered Fields:
+* New Application
+* Bot
+* Copy Token

+The token should then pasted into the config.json file at "token".

 ```
 {
 	"prefix": "!",
-	"token": "YourSecretTokenYouGetFromDevDiscord"
+	"token": "Your Token goes here"
 }
 ```